Shalinikashyap0108/Marketing-Roi-Project_Machine_Learning/README.md

 - Recommended optimized budget allocation for maximizing sales: TV = 50000.00, Online = 25000.00, Email = 10000.00

-**How to Run the Project**

-- Clone this repository.

-- Install the required libraries using pip install -r requirements.txt.

-- Run the script marketing_roi_project.ipynb to execute the analysis and optimization.

-- Refer to the output and visualizations for insights.

 **Future Enhancements**

 - Incorporate real-world data to improve model accuracy.